Key Takeaways

 Cash flow management plays a crucial role in the survival of a startup.
 Uneven revenue streams or extended payment cycles can cause financial stress.
 Startups need to develop detailed financial projections, monitor their expenses closely, and prepare for contingencies.
 Negotiating favourable payment terms with customers and suppliers, and building good relationships can help manage cash flow.

 Trends and customer preferences in the tech industry can change quickly.
 Startups must remain flexible and willing to adjust their strategies to the changing market.
-Staying ahead of the competition requires constant innovation, staying up-to-date on emerging technologies and asking for feedback from customers.
+Staying ahead of the competition requires constant innovation.
+It also requires staying up-to-date on new technologies and asking customers for feedback.

 Startups will inevitably face failures and setbacks on their journey.
 Adopting a culture where failure is viewed as an opportunity to learn can help employees and founders grow.
 For long-term success, resilience and the willingness to adapt in light of lessons learned are essential.